-Temporary Files in Windows are those files whose use is only temporary and become redundant once the task in hand is completed.
-Such temporary file are created to hold data temporarily while a file is being created or processed or used.
+Temporary Files in Windows are those junk files whose use is only temporary and become redundant once the task in hand is completed.
+Such temporary files are created to hold data temporarily while a file is being created or processed or used.

 Why are Temporary Files created

 Windows Temporary files are created by the operating system during the normal course of its running when there may not be enough memory allocated for the task.

 Software that uses large amounts of data like Graphics, Video, or Media editing software also creates temporary files.
 Such created temporary files are more often than not, left behind even when the task is over, leading to their wasting disk space.

 Temporary Files are also created for backup purposes, by programs.
 For instance, Microsoft Office saves a Temporary File of the open document every few minutes.
 If you save the document and exit, the Temporary File gets deleted.
 If the program crashes unexpectedly, the Temporary File is not deleted.
 They can thus be useful to help recover lost data if the program or the system crashes.

 Ideally, the Temporary Files should get deleted once the program exits.
 But this is not always the case, leading to wasted disk space.

 Temporary Files Location

 The Temporary Files in Windows are typically found located in two locations – but they can be found elsewhere too:

 If you click on C:\Windows\Temp you will receive a message You don’t currently have permission to access this folder.
 Click on Continue to do so.
 You will see that most of its contents are .tmp, .temp and .txt files.